 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This suspense is a paperback edition that was published by Bantam on March 2, 2004 in paperback and has 416 pages.
+This suspense is a paperback edition that was published by Bantam on March 2, 2004 and has 416 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor, The Ship of the Dead

 Cold Springs is a standalone suspense novel that moves between San Francisco and Texas.